seqan/seqan/manual/source/Tutorial/GettingStarted/ParsingCommandLineArguments.rst

 * Simple verification of arguments (e.g. within a range, one of a list of allowed values).
 * Automatically generated and nicely formatted help screens when called with ``--help``.
   You can also export this help to HTML and man pages.
-* In the future, you will be able to automatically generate nodes for workflow engines such as `KNIME <http://knime.org/>`_ or `Galaxy <http://en.wikipedia.org/wiki/Galaxy_(computational_biology)>`_.
+* You are able to automatically generate nodes for workflow engines such as `KNIME <http://knime.org/>`_ or `Galaxy <http://en.wikipedia.org/wiki/Galaxy_(computational_biology)>`_.